 The Dawn Run Mare’s Novices’ Hurdle is a Grade 2 hurdle open to fillies and mares aged four years or older and is run over a distance of 2 miles and 179 yards on the new course during which there are eight hurdles to be jumped.

-The winner’s prize money is likely to be around £59,000 and the race is run on day three of the Festival, usually as the sixth of seven races.
+The winner’s prize money is likely to be around £59,000 and the race is run on day three of the Festival currently as the opening race.
 The race is named after Dawn Run who was the most successful mare in National Hunt history winning not only the Champion Hurdle but also the Cheltenham Gold Cup.

 Mares’ Novices’ Hurdle Betting Trends and Statistics

-- Ireland won the first 6 runnings of this relatively new race, but Britain has taken the last 3 renewals with Golden Ace winning the latest renewal in 2024.
+- Ireland won the first 6 runnings of this relatively new race, before Britain fought back to take the next 3 renewals before the Irish hit back by winning the 2025 renewal with Air Of Esteem..

 - All 9 winners have been aged 5 or 6 years old.